getting radical: designing adaptable organizations

-How do we design an effective organisation now that continuous change is the norm?
+How do we design an effective organization now that continuous change is the norm?
 A research report written by the Corporate Research Forum (CRF) addresses this unprecedented challenge, drawing on insights and leading practices of experts in the field.
-The report highlights the need for a process of continuous organisation design, one that is driven by in-house HR teams and seeks to adjust designs in response to evolving strategy.
-But with only 39% of research participants feeling they have strong organisation design skills within HR, there is a skills gap for HR to bridge.
+The report highlights the need for a process of continuous organization design, one that is driven by in-house HR teams and seeks to adjust designs in response to evolving strategy.
+But with only 39% of research participants feeling they have strong organization design skills within HR, there is a skills gap for HR to bridge.

 Attendees at the OrgVue-sponsored CRF breakfast told fascinating stories, in terms of the challenges their business are facing and the company’s response:

 - A food business facing cost pressure is consolidating its factory footprint.
 It has set up a 30 person digital department, which runs as a project hub.
 People cycle in and out of roles, and no-one stays beyond a fixed 18 month period, so as to keep relevance to business decisions.

 - A pharma business facing pressure from prospective acquirers has restructured itself, and expects the ongoing need to re-shape itself to continue, year-in, year-out.

 - An industrial company accelerated its move to digital (and reduced costs) by switching the entire 70,000 person organization over to Google Docs, Google Drive, Google Hangouts etc.

 Several companies described setting up initiatives to cannibalize their existing businesses; others described a continuous, lower intensity pressure to tweak the business model, to continue to optimize and find performance improvement.

 HR needs to play a more central role in organization design

 The role of HR was described as selling change, communicating change, driving change.
 In the right circumstances, HR is a key part of the Leadership team, with value to add on the culture and mindset that will support change in ways of working.